How to torture your suppliers with privacy and security questionnaires…

 The sheer volume and types of questions being asked of vendors through 3rd party privacy and security risk assessments give insight into how organised/dis-organised and/or considerate corporate InfoSec teams are.
 One wonders, which side of the fence most of the due diligence should be on? 👀🙈

-And it begs the question… who should bear the cost..? the client requesting burden of compliance proof, the supplier providing product/services, or should some of this perhaps be subsidised by government ?🤔
+And it begs the question… who should bear the cost..? the client requesting the burden of compliance proof, or the supplier providing product/services, or should some of this perhaps be subsidised by government ?🤔

-After all, it’s in everyone’s best interest to harmonise these standards and it’s compliance, as the weakest link could also be the small business that will not have the funds to meet compliance requirements.
+After all, it’s in everyone’s best interest to harmonise these standards and it’s compliance, as the weakest link to unravel the supply chain could also be the small business that will not have the funds to meet compliance requirements.

 Some companies appear to just hit export ALL questions and throw the textbook across for a catch-all approach 🤦♀️ with InfoSec teams on both sides quickly becoming buried in tactical items that don’t actually protect data, customers, partners, or key stakeholders.